 Written by Leilani Chan and Ova Saopeng

-A mother lives alone in the darkness.
+PERFORMANCE: A mother lives alone in the darkness.
 A father struggles to forget a lost war.
 A son battles in the streets of urban America.
 A daughter searches for answers in her community.
 Refugee Nation is about a young generation struggling to understand their history and the silence of an elder generation still healing from the traumas of war.
-Based on the stories of Laotian refugees in the U.S. Refugee Nation returns to L.A. to premiere the completed work after touring the country over 5 years.

 More than just a telling of Laotian American history, this three-person performance eloquently touches upon issues relating to the refugee experience, assimilation, generation gap, and mental health using drama, film, music, and audience interaction, and personalizes these issues through a genuine Laotian American perspective.
 The result is a performance that not only brings to light the hidden stories of Laotian Americans around the U.S., but one that is able to unite people from all types of backgrounds, ethnicities, and histories by relaying the ideas of change, loss, struggle, healing, and the unrelenting strength of the human spirit.